eendebakpt/oapackage/docs/properties.rst

 Model matrices
 --------------

-For orthogonal arrays and conference designs we can calculate model matrices (also called `design matrices <https://en.wikipedia.org/wiki/Design_matrix>`_).
+For orthogonal arrays and conference designs, we can calculate model matrices (also called `design matrices <https://en.wikipedia.org/wiki/Design_matrix>`_).
-The model matrix consists of the intercept (a columns of ones), the main effects and optionally secondorder effects (the interaction effects and quadratic effects).
+The model matrix consists of the intercept (a columns of ones) and the contrast vectors associated to the main effects and optionally secondorder effects
+(interaction effects and quadratic effects).
+For 2-level orthogonal arrays, the levels of the array are first coded according to the map :math:`{0 \rightarrow -1}` and :math:`{1 \rightarrow +1}`.
+The coded matrix is referred to as the design matrix.
-For 2-level orthogonal arrays the array is first converted from a 0,1-valued array to a -1,+1-valued array.
-The the main effects are given by the matrix itself and the second order effects are calculated by taking products between pairs of factors of the array.
+The main effect contrast vectors are given by the design matrix.
+The contrast vectors associated to the second order effects are calculated by taking products between two columns in the design matrix.
 For mixel-level orthogonal arrays Helmert contrasts are used.
 For more details on the calculation of the model matrices see :cpp:func:`array2modelmatrix` and :ref:`Model matrices for mixed-level orthogonal arrays`.